 Python ord Function: Guide to ASCII Character Conversion

-Python Ord Function: Have you ever wondered how Python converts characters to their ASCII values?
-That’s where the ord function comes in.
+function comes in.
 In this post, we’ll explore everything you need to know about the Python ord function.
 We’ll cover how it works, practical uses, and common mistakes to avoid.

 Understanding the Basics